hyundai-robotics/doc-hi6-operation/book.md

 1. In the JOB program window, select the statement area by pressing the &lt;←/→&gt; key on the teach pendant.
 The statement area will be selected while in the statement cursor status.

-2. Press the &lt;enter&gt; key on the teach pendant while in the statement cursor status.
+2. Press the <<b>ENTER</b>> key on the teach pendant while in the statement cursor status.
 Then, switching to the statement cursor status will occur and a parameter will be selected, and the selected parameter value will appear in the input area at the bottom.

 3. Edit the parameter value using the operation keys on the teach pendant and the menu buttons on the right side of the screen.